apple/swift-async-algorithms/Evolution/0010-buffer.md

 ## Proposed Solution

 We propose to extend `AsyncSequence` with a `buffer()` operator.
-This operator will return an `AsyncBuffereSequence` that wraps the source `AsyncSequence` and handle the buffering mechanism.
+This operator will return an `AsyncBufferSequence` that wraps the source `AsyncSequence` and handle the buffering mechanism.

 This operator will accept an `AsyncBufferSequencePolicy`.
 The policy will dictate the behaviour in case of a buffer overflow.